South Korea's Yoon replaces defense chief as parliament is poised to vote on his impeachment

 The main opposition Democratic Party and other small opposition parties submitted a joint motion to impeach President Yoon Suk Yeol on Wednesday over his martial law declaration the previous night.
 Martial law lasted about six hours, as the National Assembly quickly voted to overrule the president, forcing his Cabinet to lift it before daybreak Wednesday.

-On Thursday, Yoon replaced Defense Minister Kim Yong Hyun with Choi Byung Hyuk, a retired four-star general who is South Korea’s ambassador to Saudi Arabia, Yoon's office said.
+On Thursday, Yoon’s office said he decided to replace Defense Minister Kim Yong Hyun with Choi Byung Hyuk, a retired four-star general who is South Korea’s ambassador to Saudi Arabia, Yoon’s office said.

+Vice Defense Minister Kim Seon Ho will be the acting minister until Choi assumes the job after a parliamentary hearing.
+The hearing is seen as a formality as the president holds the power to appoint ministers outside of the prime minister without the approval of lawmakers.

-It didn't provide any further comments by Yoon.
-He hasn't made any public appearances since he announced in a televised address that his government was lifting the martial law declaration.
+Yoon’s office didn’t provide any further comments by him.
+He hasn’t made any public appearances since he announced in a televised address that his government was lifting the martial law declaration.

 The opposition parties earlier submitted a separate motion to impeach Kim, alleging he recommended Yoon impose martial law.
 On Wednesday, Kim offered to resign and apologized for causing disruption and concern to the public.
 Kim said “all troops who performed duties related to martial law were acting on my instructions, and all responsibility lies with me,” according to the Defense Ministry.